Sriram-atgithub/Classification-using-Decision-tree/readme.md

-The dataset also can be downlaoded here: https://bit.ly/2G6sYx9
+The dataset also can be downloaded here: https://bit.ly/2G6sYx9

 ### Used Libraries: